 Be welcomed into the rainforest at Mossman Gorge

 Mossman Gorge is a part of the oldest continuously surviving rainforest in the world (estimated at 135 million years, give or take a year).
 By that yardstick the Kuku Yalanji people who have inhabited the forest for 50,000 odd years are relative newcomers.
-Check out the fabulous Mossman Gorge Centre before taking the electric shuttle bus to the heart of the rainforest and the gorge itself.
+Check out the fabulous Mossman Gorge Cultural Centre before taking the electric shuttle bus to the heart of the rainforest and the gorge itself.

 Slide down a natural waterfall at Josephine Falls